 Best For: Startups, creative industries, and companies that thrive on collaboration and innovation.
 However, it’s less suitable for roles requiring intense concentration.

 Activity-based working provides diverse zones tailored to specific tasks.
-For example, an office might include quiet focus rooms, open brainstorming areas, and relaxed lounges for informal chats.
+For example, an office layout might include quiet focus rooms, open brainstorming areas, and relaxed lounges for informal chats.
 Employees choose where to work based on their current needs.

 Advantages